mteterycz/University-Projects/README.md

 # University-Projects
-A collection of projects from studies
+A collection of projects I did while studying infromatics at the Faculty of Mechanics, Informatics and Mechatronics at the University of Warsaw